johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 The mechanism is designed to not require any protocol change.
 It is safe, backward-compatible, and effective even when DNSSEC validation of the hint is not possible or desired.

+This document proposes an improvement on the opportunistic (but blind) testing of alternative transports suggested in RFC9539 by providing a mechanism by which a responding authoritative server may signal what alternative transports it supports.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/johanix/draft-johani-dnsop-transport-signaling](https://github.com/johanix/draft-johani-dnsop-transport-signaling).